Stephanie White: Personal life

 She married her high school sweetheart, Brent McCarty, in 1998.
 The couple divorced in 2002.

 White earned a bachelor's degree in communications from Purdue University in 1999.
 She also earned Academic All-American honors twice and was inducted in Phi Beta Kappa.
 White was inducted into the Purdue Athletics Hall of Fame in 2006 and the CoSIDA Academic All-America Hall of Fame in 2017.

-White came out in 2015 as a lesbian, starting a relationship with and marrying Michelle Fletcher.
+White publicly identified as a lesbian in 2015, starting a relationship with and marrying Michelle Fletcher.
 Due to the then active same-sex marriage ban in Indiana, the couple travelled to California to be legally married.
 In 2011, White gave birth to their first child.
 About two years later, the couple welcomed twin boys to their family.

 White and her current partner, reporter Lisa Salters, reside in Nashville, Tennessee with Salters' son, and White's three sons.